 Problem Description Recommended Action The system will not power on.
 Ensure that the power cords of the IRU are seated properly in the power receptacles.
 Ensure that the PDU circuit breakers are on and properly connected to the wall source.
 If the power cord is plugged in and the circuit breaker is on, contact your SSE.
 An individual IRU will not power on.
 Ensure the power cables of the IRU are plugged in.
 View the L1 display; see Table 7-2 if an error message is present.
 If the L1 controller is not running, contact your SSE.
 The system will not boot the operating system.
+Ensure the IA/IA2 (base I/O) blade that houses the system disk(s) is properly seated in the IRU.
 Contact your SSE.
 The Service Required LED illuminates on an IRU.
 View the L1 display of the failing IRU; see Table 7-2 for a description of the error message.
 The Failure LED illuminates on an IRU.
 View the L1 display of the failing IRU; see Table 7-2 for a description of the error message.
 The green or yellow LED of a NUMAlink port is not illuminated.
 Ensure that the NUMAlink cable is seated properly on both ends.
 The PWR LED of a populated PCI slot is not illuminated.
 Reseat the PCI card.
+Check to make sure the blade is seated fully in the IRU.
 The Fault LED of a populated PCI slot is illuminated (on).
 Reseat the PCI card.
+Check to make sure the blade is seated properly in the IRU.
 If the fault LED remains on, replace the PCI card.
 The amber LED of a disk drive is on.
 Replace the disk drive.